Kudachimera/Cybersecurity-Compliance-Audit-work-based-on-NIST-Framework/README.md

 - <b> A cyber security audit is a systematic and independent examination of an organization’s cyber security.The audit ensures that the proper security controls, policies, and procedures are in place and working effectively.

 - <b> The objective of a cybersecurity audit is to provide management with an evaluation of the effectiveness of cybersecurity processes, policies, procedures, governance and other controls.
-The review will focus on cybersecurity standards, guidelines and procedures as well as the implementation of these controls
+The review will focus on cybersecurity standards, guidelines and procedures as well as the implementation of these controls.
 <br />

 <h2> Methodology for the cybersecurity audit </h2>